bikenik/alfred-anki/readme.md

 ---
 - hit <kbd>⌃ + ↩</kbd> to remeber last input after created card.
 - hit <kbd>⌃ + ↩</kbd> one more time to toggle switch this option
+- hit <kbd>⌥ + ↩</kbd> to reset text from all fields

 ---
 - To use your own icons for your Model's fields just you should call the `png` files the same as fields `[name-of-field].png` and put it into `icons` folder of this Workflow directory.
-Recomended use two instance of each icons where second icon (with some mark) will be called as `[name-of-field]_marked.png` for "remeber last import" option.
+Recommended use two instances of each icon where second icon (with some mark) will be called as `[name-of-field]_marked.png` for "remember last import" option.

 ## License